frisbo-efulfillment/frisbo-takeathome/README.md

     - it will use the Frisbo API credentials you've received
     - if no `organization_id` parameter exists, it will agreggate the results of the Frisbo API calls for `https://api.frisbo.ro/v1/organizations/{organizationId}/orders` for each organization your user is assigned to
     - if `organization_id` parameter exists, it will get the results of the Frisbo API calls for `https://api.frisbo.ro/v1/organizations/{organizationId}/orders`
-    - it will output the first 100 orders of the aggregated result (in case organization_id exists) or the direct result (in case organization_id exists) by ordering them in descending order by ordered_date field
+    - it will output the first 100 orders of the aggregated result (in case organization_id does not exist) or the direct result (in case organization_id exists) by ordering them in descending order by ordered_date field

 3. On the frontend, modify the default component and add a dropdown for organizations and a table for orders.
 The table will have the following columns:
     - Order Id